alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines-in-aws.html.md

 [govuk-puppet](https://github.com/alphagov/govuk-puppet).

 ## Troubleshooting

-Sometimes you might try to ssh into a server and nothing happens.
-Double-check that you have added the key into the keychain like so: `ssh-add -K ~/.ssh/id_rsa`.

 Make sure you have been granted access.
 For example, if you have yet to be granted access to production, your attempt to SSH into a production node will fail silently.